Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Asynchronous_Backing/Deep_Dive_Asynchronous_Backing_Slides.md

 <pba-flex center>

-- A backable candidate:
+- Backable candidate:
-	- Is seconded
+	- Output of the offchain backing process
-	- Distributed across validator set via statement distribution
+	- Received a quorum of "valid" votes from its backing group
-	- Has quorum of backing group signatures
+- Backed candidate:
-- A backed candidate is just a backable one that has been placed on-chain
+	- A backable candidate that has been placed on-chain
-- Backed candidates also called "pending availability"
+	- Also termed "pending availability"

 </pba-flex>